networknt/light-doc/content/tutorial/bot/local-develop.md

 * cdcserver - for light-eventuate-4j and examples

-It is very easy to start all services with a docker-compose in light-docker repo.
-However, we need to setup DOCKER_HOST_IP environment variable on MacBookPro first by following [this tutorial][]
+It is straightforward to start all services with a docker-compose in the light-docker repo.
+However, we need to setup DOCKER_HOST_IP environment variable on a MacBook Pro or a Linux Desktop first by following [this tutorial][]

 Let's assume we have a workspace called networknt under your user home directory.
-And we are in the same terminal that have set up the DOCKER_HOST_IP export.
+And we are in the same terminal that has set up the DOCKER_HOST_IP export.

 ```
 cd ~/networknt